leeluolee/stateman/docs/API.md

 <a name="nav"></a>
 ## 3. stateman.__nav__(url[, option][, callback]);

-nav to a specified url, you can pass a option that will also be passed into function `enter`, `leave`, `update`.
+nav to a specified url, if pass a option ,it will  be also passed into function `enter`, `leave`, `update`.

 __Argument__